 - Medicaid planning

-Each of these components is designed to work independently and collectively to protect your estate assets while you are alive as well as provide for your loved ones after your death.
+Each of these components are designed to work independently and collectively to protect your legacy while you are alive and provide for your loved ones after your death.

 If you have yet to sit down with an experienced estate planning attorney to create your estate plan now is the time to do so.
 Once your plan has been created, be sure to review and revise the plan on a regular basis and when events warrant an update.
-The South Carolina estate planning attorneys at the law firm of Kuhn & Kuhn would like to help you create your estate plan to ensure that you, your assets, and your loved ones are protected both now and in the future.
-Contact the law firm of Kuhn & Kuhn by calling 843-577-3700 or by using our online contact form today to schedule your consultation so that we can get started on your plan.
+The Kuhn and Kuhn Law Firm would like to help you create your estate plan to ensure that you, your assets, and your loved ones are protected both now and in the future.
+Contact our firm by calling 843-577-3700 or by using our online contact form today to schedule your consultation so that we can get started on your plan.